 At this point, I still tried hard in my classes, but I couldn’t process what I learned because my infected areas made it uncomfortable to sit still.
 My grades kept dropping along with my self-esteem, and I found myself in a depression for the entire months of January and February.

 On Feb.
-28, 2018, after months of dealing with skin infections and falling grades, my self-esteem lowered to the point that I attempted to take my own life.
+28, 2018, after months of dealing with skin infections and falling grades, my self-esteem lowered to the point that I began to have thoughts of suicide.
 The emotional pain of not being good enough in my studies and my social isolation combined with the extreme pain of my skin infection had driven me to the breaking point.

 I can remember vividly the weeks leading up to that day with students staring at my discolored, crusted skin and the looks of disappointment on my teachers’ and parents’ faces.
 I would drag myself home, force myself to study for hours without success, and stay up late because it was too uncomfortable to sleep.